 Balla Dora Typo-Grafika

-Hungarian creator of the bouncy black comic book face Model (2009).
+Hungarian creator of the bouncy black comic book typeface Model (2009).
 He also updated Maurizio Loreti's BrushScriptX and placed the updates here.
-His roman caps face Livio (2010) is based on S.G.
+His roman caps typeface Livio (2010) is based on S.G.
 Moye's Livia (1991).
-He also updated Thatcher Ulrich's Tuffy family in 2010, and made the handy Zapfian dingbat face DTPDingbats (2010).
+He also updated Thatcher Ulrich's Tuffy family in 2010, and made the handy Zapfian dingbat typeface DTP Dingbats (2008), which has fists and arrows, among other things.
 [Google] [More] ⦿

 Bumbayo Font Fabrik